Ashb87/Ms4-island-furniture/README.md

   * ### Sign in / Sign up page

     * On the sign up page the user can register an account by providing an email address, username and password.
-All required so will show an error if the information is eneterd incorrectly.
+All of these fields are required so will show an error if the information is eneterd incorrectly.
     * On the login page the user can login to their account by entering their username or email address as well as their password.
     * on the login page the user has link to click if they have forgotten their password where they are then directed to a different page and asked to enter their email address.
 They will then recieve an email giving them steps to reset their password.
     * On the login page they also have the option to click the remember me button so they wont have to enter their details everytime.